eliasthor/lexo-django-guide/README.md

 ### Clone the repository to local folder
 I think it's better to get the git repository to the local computer before starting the project

-1. Figure out if git is installed on yo
+1. Figure out if git is installed locally
     - If not, figure out a way to install it
+2. Create a folder for all this stuff, e.g.
+    ```
+    $ mkdir DjangoStuff
+    $ cd DjangoStuff
+    ```
-2. Clone the repository
+3. Clone the repository
     ```
     git clone https://github.com/eliasthor/lexo-django-guide.git
     ```